 Many survivors of sexual assault may be confused about what happened to them because it does not match up to what they think rape is.
 Visit RAAIN’s website for answers to more common questions.
-If you are unsure about whether you have been raped or sexually assaulted, contact Victim Witness by calling (928) 856-7676 or (928) 774-1414 and request that an advocate be paged.
+If you are unsure about whether you have been raped or sexually assaulted, contact Victim Witness by calling (928) 856-7676 or the Flagstaff police department (928) 774-1414 and request that an advocate be paged.
 Victim Witness can also explain your legal rights and options in the case that you or someone you know was sexually assaulted.

 Consent Accordion Closed

 Consent cannot be obtained in the state of Arizona if the person is:

 - severely developmentally disabled or seriously mentally ill